5wift-Hacker/5wift-Hacker/README.md

   I've built and shipped (available on the app store) a fully-featured Etsy profit calculation tool for Etsy sellers to utilize in their business.
 There is a lot more work going into this, and is becoming a much more extensive and feature-rich app, going far beyond profit calculation.
 This expansion is currently in progress.

 - **<span style="font-size: 20em;">🔭</span> Past Experience: Little Legends**
-  I’m currently working with Little Legends, an interactive comic app start-up that pairs with a physical comic book.
+  I worked with Little Legends, an interactive comic app start-up that pairs with a physical comic book.
 It aims to assist children in learning and understanding their emotions through fun, gamified visuals and ideas.

 - **<span style="font-size: 5em;">🙆🏻‍♂️</span> Past Build: ImperDex**
   I also built a Pokémon app called ImperDex.
 It consumes the PokeAPI, while utilizing offline caching for fast and reliable access.
 It's searchable, animated, and uses async/await.
 You can visualize the pokémon with SwiftCharts, and add a widget to see your favorite pokémon on your home screen.